wpsmith/simple-twitter-connect/readme.txt

 * Added official Twitter Tweet button.
 This is a replacement for the TweetMeme button.
 Full support for styling and related users.

 == Changelog ==

+= 0.14 =
+* Tweet button doesn't show plus signs instead of spaces any more.
+* Minor documentation and regexp change (colons not the same in the data-related anymore).
+* Fix default styling of tweet button.

 = 0.13 =
 * Fix tweet button issues.
 Tweet links in feeds and such work better now.
 Colons don't disappear from tweets.